 I have always identified to some firm of shyness or social anxiety disorder (SAD) since I was a kid.
-I hated going to events, parties, gatherings – basically any place where there will be lots of humans.
-And Earth is full of them.
-That puts me shit out of luck.
+I hated going to events, parties, gatherings – effectively any place where there will be lots of humans.
+And considering that Earth is full of them humans, that put me shit out of luck.
 I dreaded meeting not only strangers but even people I knew.
-As long as the number of people were large, I shied away from it.
+As long as the number of people was big, I shied away from such social events.

 So it was a no-brainer for me to pick this book up.
-I have read books on shyness/SAD before but the thing about such books (and the self-help genre in general) is that many of them are filled with anecdotal fluff, or pointless exercises in a workbook style.
+I have read books on shyness/SAD before but the problem about many books, especially in the self-help genre, is that most of them are filled with anecdotal fluff, or pointless exercises in a workbook style.
 And AFAIK I don’t recall finishing any book on this topic that was substantial in content.

 However I’m glad that I gave this book a chance.
 What I immediately liked about the book was that unlike most self-help books it is not full of fluff.
 The author has not chosen to fill the book with random stories or pointless exercises.
 And for that I’m thankful.
 The book is a quick read and for its compact size (only 230 pages), packs in quite a punch.